Route 3 Emergency Pipe Repair at Laton Swamp

 The pipe is located just west of the intersection with Route 608 (Farnham Creek Road) over Laton Swamp, and is around 4 miles west of the Lancaster County line.

 Construction will begin on Monday, Feb.
-5, and will be underway through May 29, 2018, but work is anticipated to now be underway through July 17, 2018.
+5. Construction was originally scheduled to be underway through May 29, 2018, but work is anticipated to now be underway through July 17, 2018.

 Temporary traffic signals will control traffic in the work zone 24 hours a day.
 Signals will be activated in the work zone on Monday, March 12, 2018, and will remain in place until the project is complete.
 The signals will flash yellow beginning March 12, and full go into full operation on Thursday, March 15.
 Message boards are posted to notify drivers that they are approaching a work zone and new traffic signals.

 Once the temporary traffic signals are activated, the speed limit in the work zone will be reduced to 35 mph.